Jcarbonell04/csharp-tetris-gdidrawer/README.md

 # csharp-tetris
-Using GDI Drawer and Windows Forms tomake a Tetris Game
+Using GDI Drawer and Windows Forms to make a Tetris Game